 You can find reliable information and updates on COVID-19 here:

-There have been some changes to some patient’s hospital appointments because of the coronavirus (COVID-19) outbreak.
+There have been some changes to some hospital services because of the COVID-19 outbreak.

 People with an impaired immune system (including due to cancer treatment) are at higher risk of severe illness due to coronavirus.